gag0712/react-native-code-push/README.md

 npm install @bravemobile/react-native-code-push
 ```

-Then, follow the installation guide starting from **'4.
-"CodePush-ify" your app'**.
+1. Edit `android/app/build.gradle` file to remove the `apply from: "../../node_modules/..../codepush.gradle"` line.

-The following changes are optional but recommended for cleaning up the old configuration:
+2. The following changes are optional but recommended for cleaning up the old configuration:
    - Since the deployment key is no longer needed due to the retirement of AppCenter, it is recommended to remove it from your `Info.plist`, `strings.xml`, or JavaScript code.
    - Thanks to Auto Linking, you can remove the `react-native-code-push` module settings from `settings.gradle`.

+3. Follow the installation guide starting from **'4.
+"CodePush-ify" your app'**.

 ## ⚙️ Installation